Buy AED Devices From the Industry Leader

 Can an untrained person use an AED?

 AEDs can vary in their complexity.
 Advanced models like the ZOLL AED Pro are designed for emergency professionals, while user-friendly models like the Defibtech Lifeline View can be used by anybody.
 The good news is that almost every defibrillator contains voice and/or visual coaching that an untrained layperson can follow in an emergency.
+Learn more about AED training requirements in all 50 states.

 What is an AED kit?